 What is a Consignment Agreement?

-Consignment is a type of contract where the owner of the merchandise or products called the consignor finds a consignee to sell such products to the public on his behalf.
-This agreement involves the consignee not purchasing the goods prior but committing to trade on behalf of the consignor.
+The Consignee in this type of contract is the owner of the merchandise or products, referred to as the consignor, who negotiates with another party known as the consignee to sell such products to the public on his behalf.
+This agreement entails bearing the responsibility of not buying the goods prior but undertaking trade on the consignor’s behalf.

 What to include in a Consignment Agreement?